Flip a Coin: Perspectives on Chinese Medicine

 It is not the only reality; it is not the only genius.

 All branches of Chinese Medicine; I’m not being partisan here.
 I’m talking about how sticking a needle in somebody’s ankle could stop their hot flashes, clear a migraine, prevent them from going into anaphylactic shock from a bee sting.
-This is not premarin for the hot flashes, imatrex for the migraine, prednisone for the bee sting.
+This is not Premarin for the hot flashes, Imitrex for the migraine, prednisone for the bee sting.

-I am grateful for these pharmaceutical options; I have a deep respect for the intricacy and power of Western medicine—but that is not the kind of intervention that Chinese medicine offers.
-It isn’t a prednisone, premarin or imatrex substitute; it’s not about stopping a biological trajectory in motion by opposing, blocking or overruling it with a new trajectory.
+I am grateful for these pharmaceutical options; I have a deep respect for the intricacy and power of Western medicine — but that is not the kind of intervention that Chinese medicine offers.
+It isn’t a prednisone, Premarin or Imitrex substitute; it’s not about stopping a biological trajectory in motion by opposing, blocking or overruling it with a new trajectory.

 This is a very good moment.
 The coin is in the air.
 It is flipping, it hasn’t landed yet.

-Which brings us to the third lesson from the Aikido master (remember him or her?).
+Which brings us to the third lesson from the Aikido master.

 Let us speak of integrity and holism; and of bounded and unbounded fields.
 I swear this is going to get more recognizably Chinese pretty soon.